OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

 1. **Segmentation Fault** - arises from a memory access on a segmented machine to an illegal address
 2. **Sparse Address Spaces** - large address spaces with large amounts of unused address space
 3. **External Fragmentation** - a general problem that arises when physical memory quickly becomes full of little holes of free space, making it difficult to allocate new segments, or to grow existing ones
+[Return](#segmentation-and-paging) to *Segmentation and Paging*

 Introduction To Paging: Chapter 18